HigherOrderCO/Bend/docs/syntax.md

 Each constructor is defined by a name followed by its fields.
 The `~` notation describes a recursive field.

+The constructor names inherit the name of their types and become functions (`Tree/Node` and `Tree/Leaf` in this case).
+The exact function they become depends on the encoding.

 ## Statements

 ### Assignment